ParBLiSS/FastANI/README.md

 ========================================================================
 [![Apache 2.0 License](https://img.shields.io/badge/license-Apache%20v2.0-blue.svg)](LICENSE)

 FastANI is a fast alignment-free estimator of Average Nucleotide Identity (ANI) between two genomes.
 ANI is defined as mean nucleotide identity of orthologous gene pairs between two microbial genomes.
 This software supports comparison of both complete and draft genomes.
 FastANI follows a similar workflow as described by [Goris et al. 2007](http://www.ncbi.nlm.nih.gov/pubmed/17220447).
-However, it avoids expensive sequence alignments and uses [Mashmap](https://github.com/marbl/MashMap) as its sequence mapping engine.
+However, it avoids expensive sequence alignments and uses [Mashmap](https://github.com/marbl/MashMap) as its MinHash based sequence mapping engine.
 Based on our experiments with complete and draft genomes, FastANI's accuracy is on par with [BLAST-based ANI solver](http://enve-omics.ce.gatech.edu/ani/) and yields two to three orders of magnitude speedup.
 Therefore, it is useful for ANI analysis of large number of genome pairs.
 Detailed results and comparisons with existing methods are described in the paper.

 ### Download and Compile